 In particular as regards SRI, this indicator is already foreseen in the EPC layout which "may include smart readiness indicator(s)" by law.
 Although not yet implemented in practice, it already allows this innovation and is being promoted in the new version of the EPC system.
 In Addition, Portugal, through ADENE, participated in the X-Tendo Horizon 2020 project which evaluated an SRI framework, even though this particular feature was not one of those tested in Portugal.
-The LTS also includes a specific measure on smart buildings, outlining the implementation of SRI as one of the key tools.
+The LTRS also includes a specific measure on smart buildings, outlining the implementation of SRI as one of the key tools.
 Portugal is currently evaluating the introduction of an official SRI test phase and is participating on the SRI platform working groups alongside the work carried out in SRI2MARKET.
+ADENE (partner of the SRI2MARKET) established several contacts with the Ministry (National Energy and Geology Directorate) and discussed the possibility of having a formal participation in the testing phase.

 The current requirements and standards for new buildings are depicted in Decree-law 101-D/2020, which transposes the EU EPBD and the directive on the internal market for electricity into national legislation.
-These requirements and standards are divided according to the following main building types: residential, small non-residential buildings with HVAC system's power less than 30 kW, small non-residential buildings with over 1000 m2 (Décret n° 2020-1720 pour l'application des articles L. 111-3-8 et L. 111-3-9 du code de la construction et de l'habitation, 2020)
+These requirements and standards are divided according to the following main building types: residential, small non-residential buildings with HVAC system's power less than 30 kW, small non-residential buildings with climatization and HVAC system's power more than 30 kW, and large non-residential buildings with over 1000 m (Decreto-Lei n. ° 101-C/2020).